Gramma (The Twilight Zone)

-"Gramma" is the first segment of the eighteenth episode from the first season (1985–86) of the television series The Twilight Zone.
+"Gramma" is the first segment of the eighteenth episode of the first season of the television series The Twilight Zone.
 This segment, about a boy who is afraid of his grandmother, is based on the short story of the same name by Stephen King, published in the collection Skeleton Crew (1985).

 Plot

 Eleven-year-old George is left alone with his infirm grandmother, while his mother leaves to visit George's brother in the hospital.
 George's mother is concerned since George is frightened of "Gramma", but George insists he has grown out of his fear.

 Gramma asks George for tea.
 As George brings tea, he recalls how his mother and her siblings discussed how dangerous Gramma is now that she is senile.
 Her hand reaches out from the bedclothes.
 This startles George, and he drops the tea tray and flees the room.

 Regaining his composure, George returns to clean up the mess.
 He opens a panel in the floor.
 He takes two books from the concealed hole and runs out with them.
 One of the books is the Necronomicon, while the other is a diary which discusses witchcraft and summoning the dead.
 He realizes Gramma is a witch.

 George returns to Gramma's room and tries without success to rouse her.
 He finds she has no pulse.
 Thinking she is dead, he runs to the phone to call the hospital, but the line is tied up.
 He returns to her room to cover up her face.
 Gramma reaches out and grabs him, and they seem to merge into one being.

 George's mother returns and finds George sitting at the kitchen table with his grandmother's books.
 He explains that Gramma died and he was scared.
-She comforts him, saying that Gramma will still always be with them...while failing to notice that George now has glowing red eyes like Gramma.
+She comforts him, saying that Gramma will still always be with them.
+George now has glowing red eyes like Gramma.